hieplpvip/AsusSMC/README.md

-# AsusSMC
+# [WIP] AsusSMC

-A VirtualSMC plugin provides native support for ALS, keyboard backlight and Fn keys on macOS.
+A VirtualSMC plugin provides native support for ALS, keyboard backlight and Fn keys for Asus laptops on macOS.

 #### Features
 - Full Fn keys support